WHO WOULD FLOAT ME TO MY ISLAND DREAM? — THE CHANNEL ISLANDS

 In 1980 the US Government designated all four northern islands a National Park.
 Nonetheless, descendants of Claire were allowed to continue ranching until 1984, at which time the ranch was leased to a hunting organization that hunted feral pigs and the remaining sheep.
 It wasn’t until the 1990s that the remaining privately-owned land was finally purchased from Claire’s descendants and the process of rehabilitation could begin.
 Today the responsibility of protecting and preserving of Santa Cruz Island is divided between The Nature Conservancy and the National Park Service.

-There are archaeological sites from several periods of the island’s history including Chumash shell middens and barns, blacksmiths, a chapel, homes and saddle shops from the ranch era.
+There are archaeological sites from several periods of the island’s history including Chumash shell middens and barns, blacksmiths, a chapel, homes and saddle shops from the ranching era.
 The island also has three airstrips: Unknown Airstrip, Christy Airstrip, and Santa Cruz Island Airport.

 SANTA ROSA ISLAND (WIMAL)

 Santa Rosa Island is, at 215 square kilometers, the second largest of the Channel Islands although it’s home to just two residents.
 The highest point is the 484 meter tall Vail Peak on Soledad Mountain.
 The Chumash called it Wimat, which refers to the redwood logs that floated ashore from coastal forests to the north and which were used to construct the tomol.
 So far the remains of eight villages have been discovered.

 In 1843, during the Mexican period, ownership of the island was granted to brothers José Antonio and Carlos Antonio Carrillo.
 It remained in their family until 1862, when the island was purchased by T. Wallace More and who established a ranch.
 The More family sold the island to Walter L. Vail and J.W.
 Vickers in 1902, who continued ranching and operated a private hunting reserve.
 It was purchased in 1986 to be included in the Channel Islands National Park.

 Santa Rosa’s landscape is characterized by rolling hills, canyons, beaches and a coastal lagoon.
 It’s home to at least six plant varieties found nowhere else, including a subspecies of Torrey Pine, a remnant of a once large Pleistocene forest.